 The Wander Interactive Trail System

-The Wander is being planned as the Edmonton Valley Zoo's new central corridor that will house and interpret the plants and small animals of Alberta's North Saskatchewan River Valley while providing opportunities for public education, shelter, transportation, and relaxation.
-The Wander will serve as the main public pathway to the new exhibit areas as they develop, including the Arctic Shores exhibit which opened in March 2012.
-There will also be a new river otter habitat in the entry plaza, renewed African Veldt viewing opportunities, and two trout ponds.
+The Wander Trail is the Edmonton Valley Zoo's new central corridor that houses and interprets the plants and small animals of Alberta's North Saskatchewan river valley, while providing opportunities for public education, shelter, transportation and relaxation.
+The Wander serves as a main public pathway to the new exhibit areas as they develop, including the Arctic Shores exhibit that opened in March 2012.
+There is also a new river otter habitat in the entry plaza, renewed African Veldt viewing opportunities, and two trout ponds.

-There will be a water feature that will allow children to interact with glacial meltwater, and play features along the river's path.
-The Wander will help to shape the future zoo. as it moves from the great heights of the Rocky Mountains falling swiftly from stone-filled mountain streams and pools, through wetlands to the gentle meanders of the Aspen Parklands and prairies of Alberta.
-This trail will be framed by the imposing story of Alberta's natural history and the flora, fauna that have come to live in and shape this region.
+The water feature allows children to interact and play with glacial melt-water features along the river's path.
+The Wander helps to shape our future zoo, as it moves from the great heights of the Rocky Mountains and falls swiftly from stone-filled mountain streams and pools, through wetlands, to the gentle meanders of the Aspen Parklands and prairies of Alberta.
+This trail is framed by the imposing story of Alberta's natural history and the flora, fauna that have come to live in and shape this region.

-The Wander will provide ample room for guests to unhurriedly stroll through great mixed species native landscapes, picnicking in the shade of large groves of Aspen trees, or observing free-range live animals.
-Each thematic area will be differentiated not only by the plantings and the interaction with water, but also through the use of interpretive elements.
+The Wander provides ample room for guests to stroll leisurely through great mixed species native landscapes, picnicking in the shade of large groves of Aspen trees or observing free-range live animals.
+Each thematic area is differentiated not only by the plantings and the interaction with water, but also through the use of interpretive elements.